bmackley/PLE/README.md

 6. Prototype for concepts page
 7. Set up app with Firebase
 8. LTI integration with one app
-9. Refactor front-end for create_question page
+9. Refactor front-end for create_question page.
+Deploy to live server.
 10. Finish Alpha test to work out any last bugs